manzt/trevorma.nz/posts/001-be-assertive.md

 assert(x > 0, "x must be positive");
 ```

-It marks a part of the program that reflects the programmer's deeper
+It marks a part of the program with the programmer's deeper
 understanding or assumptions — things they believe to be true but that aren't
 easily expressed with (or visible to) the type system.

-After the line above runs, we _know_ that `x` is positive.
+After the line above runs, we _know_ `x` is positive.
 If it
 weren't, the assertion would fail and the program would error immediately.
 This kind of check can simplify the code that follows and make it easier to
 reason about, both for humans and for static analysis tools.